hootyhoot/METARbot/TOS.md

 We reserve the right to terminate your access to the Bot without notice and for any reason, including, but not limited to, a breach of these Terms.

 ## 10. Contact Information
-If you have any questions about these Terms, please contact us at [your contact information].
+If you have any questions about these Terms, please contact us at [mail@mikhail.codes].

 ---